ibm-cloud-docs/discovery-data/getting-started.md

 1. Click the {{site.data.keyword.discoveryshort}} instance that you created to go to the service dashboard.

-    You can create a maximum of 10 instances per deployment.
-After you reach the maximum number, the *New instance* button is not displayed in {{site.data.keyword.icp4dfull_notm}}.
-    {: note}

 1. On the **Manage** page, click **Launch Watson Discovery**.

     If you're prompted to log in, provide your {{site.data.keyword.cloud_notm}} credentials.